MithrilJS/mithril.js/docs/migration-v02x.md

 ## Component arguments

-Arguments to a component in v2.x must be an object, simple values like `String`/`Number`/`Boolean` will be treated as text children.
+Arguments to a component in v2.x must be an object, simple values like `String`/`Number`/`Boolean` will be treated as children.
 Arguments are accessed within the component by reading them from the `vnode.attrs` object.

 ### v0.2.x